visgl/math.gl/docs/modules/culling/api-reference/plane.md

 - The modified result parameter or a new `Vector3` instance if one was not provided.

+### intersectWithRay(ray : Ray, result? : Vector3) : Vector3 | undefined

+Computes the forward intersection between a ray and the plane.

+- `ray` - The ray to intersect with the plane.
+- `result` - Optional `Vector3` in which to store the intersection point.

+Returns the supplied `result` or a new `Vector3` when the ray intersects the plane in its forward direction.
+Returns `undefined` when the ray is parallel to the plane or the intersection is behind the ray origin.

 ### transform(transform : Number[16]) : Plane

 Transforms the plane by the given transformation matrix.